danbev/learning-ai/notes/embedding-vector.md

 to turn text into vectors with the elements of the vector being numbers so that text can be used with neural networks.

-How this text to vectors of number is done can differs and one example is doing [one-hot-encoding](./one-hot-encoding.md).
+How this text to vectors of numbers is done can differ, and one example is doing [one-hot-encoding](./one-hot-encoding.md).
 Another option is using a count based approach.
 And we also have the option to use embeddings which is what this document will address.

-Is a way of representing data like strings, music, video as points in a n-dimension space.
+It's a way of representing data like strings, music, video as points in an n-dimension space.
 Doing this can allow similar data points to cluster together.

 Word to vector (Word2Vec) was invented by Google in 2013 which takes as input